 What are the causes of acne?

-In most cases acne is simply associated with the changes in body hormones that occur during adolescence.
+In most cases, acne is simply associated with the changes in body hormones that occur during adolescence.
 This is why it tends to cure itself over time.
 The tendency to acne also tends to run in families and severe acne often appears to have a hereditary basis.

 How can acne be treated?

 In the first instance, you should seek the advice of your pharmacist.
-Many over the counter treatments are helpful for early or mild acne.
+Many over-the-counter treatments are helpful for early or mild acne.
 Preparations based on Benzoyl Peroxide are of particular benefit, although you should follow the instructions to ensure that they do not irritate your skin.

-If, despite treatment you are not improved, you should consider consulting a specialist dermatologist.
-You will have a fuller assessment of your skin and general health and any tests that you may require can be arranged.
-If your acne is severe, it’s quite likely that your dermatologist will suggest treatment with isotretinoin (Roaccutane/Accutane) which can be dramatically effective in curing many forms of acne.
+If, despite treatment, your condition does not improve, you should consider consulting a specialist dermatologist.
+You will have a full assessment of your skin and general health, and any tests that you may require can be arranged.
+If your acne is severe, it is quite likely that your dermatologist will suggest treatment with isotretinoin (Roaccutane/Accutane), which can be dramatically effective in curing many forms of acne.

-Removal of lesions by surgical excision and the revision of scars, both under local anaesthetic.
+We can carry out the removal of lesions by surgical excision and the revision of scars, both under local anaesthetic.

-Intralesional injections for various conditions, including scars.
+We offer intralesional injections for various conditions, including scars.

-The medical term for a mole is a pigmented naevus.
+This is the medical term for a mole is a pigmented naevus.
 They are collections of the pigment cells (melanocytes) in the skin.
 Usually a mole is slightly raised and brown in colour, but they can be pink or flesh-coloured.
 Most individuals with European skin will have some moles.
 Moles may be present at birth (congenital) or develop through life (acquired).
 Congenital naevi tend to be darker and larger than acquired naevi and may become thickened on the surface and hairier with time.

-Changes in shape
+- Changes in shape

-Changes in colour
+- Changes in colour

 Other Reasons to remove a mole

-Occasionally people want to have a mole removed because they consider it unsightly.
-If a mole is removed for cosmetic reasons it is important to consider the risk of scarring and the acceptability of the end result, before the procedure.
+Occasionally, people want to have a mole removed because they consider it unsightly.
+If a mole is removed for cosmetic reasons, it is important to consider the risk of scarring and the acceptability of the end result, before the procedure.
 This is especially important on the face.